 Planning, recording, and creating new content is just one part of the podcasting process.
 Marketing each episode is equally as important but it can be a challenge to stand out among the thousands of other shows.
 Promoting a podcast on social media requires posting unique assets that make users stop scrolling.
 But static images can be repetitive.

-In this article, we’ll show you how to use Headliner to create buzz-worthy social posts and a few examples of our favorite TK.
+In this article, we’ll show you how to use Headliner to create buzz-worthy social posts.
 But first, let’s start with what is an audiogram in the first place?

 What Is An Audiogram?

 An audiogram is the combination of audio, video, and graphic assets to create a short-form video.
 Generally, audiograms include a transcription of the video’s scripted portions and a moving sound wave graphic as it plays.

 Audiograms can highlight an interesting soundbite from an interview or segment to give followers a taste of what the full episode is all about.
 They’re the perfect way to prepare listeners for upcoming episodes and entice them to tune in immediately after the episode drops.

 The Headliner podcast app dedicated to generating audiograms.
 And they make it super easy.
 Users can upload audio and video files to the platform, then add captions, gifs, and animation to create a unique video to share across your social accounts.

 The platform has a simple interface with a drag-and-drop editor so there’s no previous video experience required here.
 The editor helps you add gifs, images, text animations, and more to the video so users aren’t just staring at words on a screen.
 Headliner also offers multiple export sizes so every video is the right size for each social media channel.

 The best part is that the Headliner podcast app lets you get started for free.
 Create 10 videos a month to share across any social channel.